pedronachtigall/denomiR/README.md

 # denomiR
 **De no**vo identification of **miR**NAs.
 It is an experimental approach designed to identify miRNAs in small RNA-seq data from species with no genome available to be used as reference.

+It was not thoroughly tested and we give no warranty of confident results, please use it with caution.

 ## Pipeline

 - collapse 100% identical reads